Cristina Cunningham, Ed.D.

 Streamlined Consolidated LEA Improvement Plan (S-CLIP)

-Thomaston-Upson School System cordially invites parents, community partners, and stakeholders to provide input on the FY18 Comprehensive LEA Improvement Plan (CLIP).
+Thomaston-Upson School System cordially invites parents, community partners, and stakeholders to provide input on the FY21 Streamlined Comprehensive LEA Improvement Plan (S-CLIP).
 Under the Every Student Succeeds Act (ESSA), Title I regulations for federal compliance, parents are encouraged to provide input on the revisions of the district’s Comprehensive LEA Improvement Plan (CLIP) and the district’s Parent and Family Engagement Policy.
 Below you will find a copy of the District Improvement Plan and Parent and Family Engagement Policy for your review.
 Please use the feedback form to provide any suggestions and/or comments.
-You may email Dr. Jeff Kelly at firstname.lastname@example.org or send comments via mail to Dr. Jeff Kelly, Thomaston-Upson School System, 205 Civic Center Drive, Thomaston, GA 30286 by June 1, 2018.
+You may email Dr. Cristina Cunningham at firstname.lastname@example.org or send comments via mail to Dr. Cristina Cunningham, Thomaston-Upson School System, 205 Civic Center Drive, Thomaston, GA 30286.

 Parent and Family Engagement Coordinator